brianbuccola/brianbuccola.github.io/work.md

 ## Published

+- Ye Ma, Brian Buccola, Zinan Wang, Aline Godfroid, Shannon Cousins, and Alan Beretta.
+  Expressions with aspectual verbs elicit slower reading times than those with psychological verbs:
+  An eye-tracking study in Mandarin Chinese.
+  Accepted for publication in
+  *Journal of Psycholinguistic Research*.

 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2021.
   [Conceptual alternatives: Competition in language and beyond][concepts-doi].
   *Linguistics and Philosophy*.